boxbilling/docs/en/reference/configure.rst

 This guide will help you to get started with BoxBilling.
 To configure required settings in order to successfully use BoxBilling.

-All configurations are made at BoxBillings admin area.
+All configurations are made in BoxBillings admin area.

 Setup your company information
 --------------------------------------------------------------------